Blosc/bcolz/doc/reference.rst

     This call should typically be done after performing modifications (__settitem__(), append()) in persistence mode.
-If you don't do this, you risk loosing part of your modifications.
+If you don't do this, you risk losing part of your modifications.

   .. py:method:: free_cachemem()